0xLoqi/AskAIv2/README.md

 ## 🤝 Contributing
 - PRs and issues welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
 - Looking for help with: UI polish, plugin system, accessibility, and more.
+- Equity Incentives: Contributors may be eligible for a percentage of equity based on their contributions.
+Please contact me for details.

 ---